Department of Linguistics • Why major in linguistics?

 NACLO will be held at UMass Amherst, at the Integrated Learning Center, room N400.
 Lunch will be provided free of charge.

 Visitor parking is available here.
 Maps, directions to campus, and more information for visitors can be found here.
+Several buses pass through the university campus; their routes and timetables can be found here.

 The Open Round was open to all interested middle school and high school students; the best performing students on the Open Round will be notified by early March that they have qualified for the Invitational Round.